-The Company holds a 100% beneficial interest in 60 exploration concessions and has an option agreement to earn a 100% interest in two additional concessions.
-These 62 concessions are located in the Andahuaylas-Yauri belt of Peru and comprise the Jasperoide copper-gold project.
-The Jasperoide project concessions cover a total area of 30,280 hectares.
+The Company holds a 100% beneficial interest in 62 exploration concessions and has an option agreement to earn a 100% interest in two additional concessions.
+These 64 concessions are located in the Andahuaylas-Yauri belt of Peru and comprise the Jasperoide copper-gold project.
+The Jasperoide project concessions cover a total area of 31,080 hectares.
+During the nine month period ended May 31, 2025, the Company applied for and was awarded an additional two exploration concessions for which the Company is now awaiting official title.
+Once official title is granted on the additional two exploration concessions, the total Jasperoide project area could increase to 31,348 hectares.
 On February 26, 2020, the Company completed the acquisition of a 100% interest in LARG.
 At that time, LARG's subsidiary C3 Peru held a 100% beneficial interest in eight exploration concessions and had two option agreements to earn a potential 100% in five additional concessions.
 On July 13, 2021, the Company entered into a binding Heads of Agreement to acquire 100% of Hochschild Mining PLC's ("Hochschild") interest in the Jasperoide project relating to three concessions subject to an option agreement.
 This transaction to consolidate the ownership in Jasperoide was closed during October 2021 (see below).